Social group walks - FAQs

 - any other reason according the guide's judgement.

 We ask that you comply with the guide's requests.
-The guide is using their best judgement, after leading hundreds of walks with many different dogs, to ensure as far as possible that everyone - both humans and dogs - have a pleasant walk.
+The guide is using their best judgement, after leading hundreds of walks with many different dogs, to ensure as far as possible that everyone - both humans and dogs - has a pleasant walk.

 Our regular walkers have calm and well socialised dogs so our walks provide a good opportunity to get your dog used to other dogs.
 If you are bringing an anxious dog for the first time, let us know so we can advise other walkers to give you and your dog some space.
 We find that most dogs settle and become calmer as the walk progresses and improve even more after several walk experiences.
 We carefully monitor off-leash dogs - for example if they harass/annoy other dogs - especially any dogs walking on-leash.
 If off-leash dogs cause a problem for any reason, they must go back on leash.